-The management algorithm at the Sexual Medicine Program at Weill Cornell Medicine - New York Presbyterian Hospital proceeds in a stepwise manner in order to ensure comprehensive, state-of-the-art treatment in the management of erectile dysfunction (ED).
+The management algorithm at the Sexual Medicine Program at Weill Cornell Medicine - New York Presbyterian Hospital proceeds in a stepwise manner to ensure comprehensive, state-of-the-art treatment in the management of erectile dysfunction (ED).
 This begins with first line therapy including management of associated medical conditions and psychological support combined with oral medical therapy.
-Second line therapy includes vacuum erection device therapy, penile injection therapy, and transurethral prostaglandin suppository administration.
+Second line therapy includes vacuum erection device therapy, penile injection therapy and transurethral prostaglandin suppository administration.
 Third line therapy usually involves surgery with implantation of a penile prosthesis.

 Oral Agents (Pills)

 Avanafil (Stendra), Sildenafil (Viagra), Tadalafil (Cialis) and Vardenafil (Levitra, Staxyn) are called inhibitors of phosphodiesterase type 5 (PDE5-I) and they all work by the same mechanism.
 Viagra® was the first oral agent with proven benefit in the treatment of erectile dysfunction.
-Nowadays, there are several oral products which differ in time needed to achieve erection, effects of food intake on activity, and daily or on-demand use.
+Nowadays, there are several oral products which differ in time needed to achieve erection, effects of food intake on activity and daily or on-demand use.
 This gives physicians and patients more flexibility in choosing the best type of medication to suit individual needs.

 The advantage of medications in this group is their simplicity of use.
 Medications in this group help promote the development and maintenance of an erection.
 Stimulation is required for these medications to work.
 It is important to note that these medications do not affect sex drive or libido.
 Treatment with any of these PDE5 inhibitors allows approximately 65% of men to resume sexual intercourse.
 Headache, flushing, transient visual disturbances, back pain, and dyspepsia are the most common side effects.

 Vacuum Erection Device